 Figure (1) shows a coil of wire as a part of a circuit containing an ammeter.
 Normally, we would expect the ammeter to show no current in the circuit because there seems to be no electromotive force.
 However, if we push a bar magnet toward the coil, with its north pole facing the coil, a remarkable thing happens.
 While the magnet is moving, the ammeter deflects, showing that a current has been set up in the coil.
 If we hold the magnet stationary with respect to the coil, the ammeter does not deflect.
 If we move the magnet away from the coil, the meter again deflects, but in the opposite direction, which means that the current in the coil is in the opposite direction.
 If we use the north pole end of a magnet instead of the north pole end, the experiment works as described but the deflections are reversed.
 The faster the magnet is moved, the greater is the reading of the meter.
 Further experimentation shows that what matters is the relative motion of the magnet and the coil.
 It marks no differences whether we move the magnet toward the coil or the coil toward the magnet.

-What is Faraday’s law of electromagnetic induction?
+Faraday’s law of electromagnetic induction formula:

 “The induced emf in the circuit is equal to the negative of the rate at which the magnetic flux through the circuit is changing with time.”Mathematically it is written as: